 Now that you’re settled into your accommodation and your lift tickets, rental gear and transport are sorted, you’re all set for your first ski day the next morning.

 But first, food!
 For your first local meal, head to the hotspots on Banff Ave, the main street in town, home to a variety of comfort food havens.
-Enjoy Canadian inspired cuisine at the Maple Leaf Grill, hand-crafted cocktails at Park Distillery, or go bowling with your travel buddies at High Rollers, specializing in pins, pints and pizzas.
+Enjoy Canadian inspired cuisine at the Maple Leaf, hand-crafted cocktails at Park Distillery, or go bowling with your travel buddies at High Rollers, specializing in pins, pints and pizzas.

 DAY 2: MT NORQUAY

 Start your first ski day with a hearty breakfast—whether you’re looking for something light and energising or hot and satisfying, you’ll find lots of variety at local eateries.
+If you’d rather have your breakfast burrito on the chairlift, grab a hot cup of java from any of Banff and Lake Louise’s top coffee shops.

 For your first day on the snow, warm up your ski legs and take in the stunning views at Mt Norquay.
 Located just 10 minutes from Banff via ski shuttle, Norquay is head of the pack for ease of accessibility.
 Here you can hit the slopes sooner and maximize your powder-shredding time.
-Norquay is also known for its excellent Tube Park (the largest in Western Canada), offering seven tubing lanes and guaranteed thrills.
+Norquay is also known for its excellent Tube Park (the largest in Western Canada), offering several tubing lanes and guaranteed thrills.

 Leave the driving to us.
 Don’t forget that ski shuttle service is included with your SkiBig3 Lift Ticket, so transportation from your hotel to each of the Big3 resorts is always included.